WJH-makers/disco-RL/README.md

 This repository contains accompanying code for the *"Discovering State-of-the-art Reinforcement Learning Algorithms"* Nature publication.

-It provides a minimal harness for the DiscoRL setup together with the original meta-learned weights for the *Disco103* discovered update rule.
+It provides a minimal JAX harness for the DiscoRL setup together with the original meta-learned weights for the *Disco103* discovered update rule.

 The harness supports both: